 Room H007, ground floor of the Humanities Building

-My research includes work in political theory and political sociology, most recently on political corruption and issues relating to standards in public life, as well as in the history of political thought and British history at the time of the French Revolution.
-I am currently working on issues relating to political conduct and corruption, the re-imaging of democracy at the end of the eighteenth and the beginning of the nineteenth centuries, the Godwin Diaries, political realism and political ethics, and the history of political thought.
+My research includes work in political theory and political sociology, most recently on justice in relation to ageing, political corruption and issues relating to standards in public life, as well as in the history of political thought and British history at the time of the French Revolution.
+I am currently working on issues relating to familial justice, political conduct and corruption, the re-imagining of democracy at the end of the eighteenth and the beginning of the nineteenth centuries, John Stuart Mill's Autobiography, the Godwin Diaries, political realism and political ethics, and the history of political thought.

-I Chair the Research Advisory Board to the Committee on Standards in Public Life and contributed the paper Public Ethics and Political Judgment to the Committee's inquiry on Ethics in Practice in July 2014.
+I chair the Research Advisory Board to the Committee on Standards in Public Life and contributed the paper Public Ethics and Political Judgment to the Committee's inquiry on Ethics in Practice in July 2014 which was launched by Michael Ignatieff on 14 July 2014 (https://www.gov.uk/government/news/launch-of-ethics-in-practice-promoting-ethical-conduct-in-public-life).
+See also my Max Weber Lecture at the EUI (https://www.youtube.com/watch?v=oXsgz9h5Z9k) and the interview there about my work in this area (https://www.youtube.com/watch?v=JdInTTriPoI&feature=share).

 I co-direct the research project 'Re-imagining Democracy 1750-1850' see www.re-imaginingdemocracy.com